21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Who This Guide Is For (and Not For)

 This guide targets US-based photographers, designers, e-commerce sellers, content creators, and casual users evaluating AI photo editing software for image enhancement, retouching, and workflow automation.
-It is not a guide for AI image generators (tools like Midjourney or DALL·E that create images from scratch) — those are covered in our best AI image generators guide.
+It is not a guide for AI image generators (tools like Midjourney or DALL-E that create images from scratch).
+Those are covered in our best AI image generators guide.

-What Counts as an “AI Photo Editor” vs. an “AI Image Generator”
+What Counts as an AI Photo Editor vs. an AI Image Generator

 This distinction matters because many lists blur the two categories:

-• AI Photo Editor — A tool that uses AI to modify, enhance, or retouch existing photographs.
+• AI Photo Editor: A tool that uses AI to modify, enhance, or retouch existing photographs.
 You start with a real photo and the AI helps you improve it: removing objects, enhancing resolution, retouching skin, replacing backgrounds, adjusting color, or expanding the canvas.
 Examples: Photoshop, Lightroom, Topaz Photo AI.

 Testing Approach

-How we tested — details:
+How we tested, details:

 • Devices: MacBook Pro M3 (macOS Sequoia), Windows 11 desktop (RTX 4070, Chrome), iPhone 15 Pro (iOS 18).

-• Testing window: February 10 – March 1, 2026.
+• Testing window: February 10 to March 1, 2026.
+DeeVid AI was tested separately on July 17, 2026.

 5 Standardized Test Tasks